HomeSite Map

 Recording History

 As stated above, George premiered the song to The Beatles and Billy Preston at Apple Studios on January 27th, 1969, during their later sessions for the "Get Back / Let It Be" project.
 This event was documented in Peter Jackson's 2021 "Get Back" series, which shows George excitedly demonstrating the song on piano for the others to hear while Paul approvingly dances behind him before moving over to play rudimentary drums to the song using brushes.
 After discussing with Billy Preston the identity of certain chords, Ringo contributes a bit of electric piano to this rehearsal until Paul relinquishes the drums.
 While John is busy helping others load in musical equipment, Paul, strangely, moves to George's newly acquired Rosewood Telecaster to play some lead guitar runs left handed with the guitar upside down, while Billy Preston plays John's Fender Bass VI and Ringo moves to drums.
 The four of them actually start working on the arrangement of this brand new song while Ringo begins experimenting with a suitable galloping drum beat.
-As the rehearsal continued, Billy Preston came in on organ, George exclaiming at one point, "Pianos are very difficul, aren't they?"
+As the rehearsal continued, Billy Preston came in on organ, which prompted George's above mentioned comment, "Pianos are very difficult, aren't they?"

 While they did start to get a good feel for his new composition, they recognized that they should press on further with songs they had been working on previously, such as "Let It Be," "The Long And Winding Road," "Don't Let Me Down" and "I've Got A Feeling."
 They also ended up laying down the definitive version of the song “Get Back” on this day, the recording which would soon be released as their next single (minus the coda which was recorded the following day), leaving the refinement of “Old Brown Shoe” for another day.